 "The characters are down to earth, witty, and insightful.
 In fact, I wrote down several lines to reference, as I maneuver through life's daily challenges and choices.
 The relationship between Benny and Grace is a delight.
 The father/son dynamic is a pleasure to watch unfold.
 I highly recommend this book and look forward to reading more books by this author."

 "It's not that I couldn't put it down, I didn't want to.
 The characters, the scenes, and the senses live and move from page to page, every character motivated to help the others -- even the bad guy."

 "What a fun book to read!
 I didn't want to put it down.
 I loved the characters, especially the son Benny.
 What would they get themselves into next?
-From the title it wasn't what I expected.
 A pleasant surprise and a great book to read while traveling."

 "...humor, lines from old movies ... and Native American culture add richness and intrigue.
 I normally read mystery and thriller novels, yet I LOVED this book."